justusthane/justusthane.github.io/writings/ai-asbestos/index.md

 If it were somehow proven that AI would have a significant negative net impact on society, would it be possible to ban or control it in any meaningful way---one that makes a difference on a global scale?
 Can any digital entity truly be banned?

-I'm not asserting that AI is or will be a net negative---that's beyond my pay grade---but what if it was?
+I'm not asserting that AI is or will be a net negative---that's beyond my pay grade---but what if?